 In a significant deal for the pharmacy sector, CVS in mid-2015 purchased Omnicare, one of the country's largest nursing home pharmacies, for $12.7 billion.
 The milestone deal strengthened CVS' specialty pharmaceuticals business (particularly in the areas of cancer and multiple sclerosis) and placed it in a more optimal position to renegotiate supply contracts.

 A few months later, in 2015, CVS agreed to acquire Target's pharmacy and clinic operations for $1.9 billion.
 As part of the deal, CVS will acquire more than 1,600 pharmacies from Target in 47 states and operate them under the CVS name in Target stores.
 CVS will also operate branded pharmacies in new Target stores that offer pharmacy services.

 The company struck a sizable deal to expand its specialty pharmacy operations in 2014 when it acquired Coram, a provider of specialty pharmaceuticals and infusion therapy services.
 CVS paid some $2.1 billion to purchase Coram from its former parent, home health provider Apria Healthcare.

-CVS made its largest acquisition since its 2008 purchase of Longs Drug when in 2014 it bought California-based drugstore chain Navarro Discount Pharmacy.
+In 2014 CVS bought California-based drugstore chain Navarro Discount Pharmacy; marking its largest acquisition since its Longs Drug purchase in 2008.
 Navarro, the largest Hispanic-owned drugstore chain in the country, gives CVS entrée into the fastest growing segment of the population; the stores will, therefore, keep the Navarro name.
 Its Navarro Health Services also boosts CVS' specialty pharmacy segment, keeping with its plan to fuel growth beyond its drugstore arms race with Walgreen and pharmacy management battle with Express Scripts.